GiuseppeDev21/Pokemon-Cards/README.md

 # PokeCards
  pokemon cards <br>
 This is a project to my portfolio. <br>
-In this case, it han a Display Flex <br>
+In this case, it has a Display Flex <br>
-Denpending of the first element, the card get othe style.
+Denpending of the first pokemon's element, the card get othe style.